 The route is reversible (you can opt to ride it in either direction).
 Also, per the RUSA rules, you may arrange to start at any control.
 However, you are responsible for ensuring that all trails will be open at the time when you will reach them.
 In particular, the Crystal Springs trails are open from sunrise to sunset, and the Bay Bridge trail is open from 06:00 to 21:00 (and businesses on Treasure Island have limited hours).
 The other bridges have 24-hour access for cyclists.

 To register, send me an email.
 (That link will open your email client with a form for you to fill in and click “send”.)
-You must also print, fill in, and sign (in pen) this waiver, and mail it to me.
-I will not accept electronic waivers at this time.
-I will provide my mailing address by email after you register.
+You must also print, fill in, and sign (in pen) this waiver, and send me a scan or photo.
+There are no registration fees.